 Pregnancy discrimination is illegal under federal and state law.
 Your pregnancy should be an exciting time for you and your family.
 You should not have to fear discrimination or unreasonable expectations during your pregnancy.

 Let us help you.
-At McOmber & McOmber, P.C., we will fight against any form of discrimination in the workplace.
-The Pregnancy discrimination lawyers at McOmber & McOmber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+At McOmber McOmber & Luber, P.C., we will fight against any form of discrimination in the workplace.
+The Pregnancy discrimination lawyers at McOmber McOmber & Luber, P.C. can help you.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
 We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.